Download and read our new report on multiple chemical sensitivity!

-About 5% of Ontarians, more than 568,000 people over the age of 12, suffer from ES/MCS (environmental sensitivities/multiple chemical sensitivity), ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome) and FM (fibromyalgia).
-These already large numbers, which represent only those who have been diagnosed with these conditions, are on the rise.
+About 6% of Ontarians, more than 800,000 people over the age of 12 in 2020, suffered from ES/MCS (environmental sensitivities/multiple chemical sensitivity), ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome) and FM (fibromyalgia).
+These already large numbers, which represent only those who had been diagnosed with these conditions at time have been steadily on the rise for decades.

 An unknown but significant number of children are also affected.

-This site - a six-year initiative by a collaborative of many people - is dedicated to raising awareness about these conditions and advocating for the creation of a leading edge, patient-centred health care delivery system for people with these chronic, complex environmentally-associated conditions.
-This system has been provisionally named the Ontario Centre of Excellence in Environmental Health (OCEEH).
+This site is dedicated to providing a historical perspective, relevant documentation and key links to internet resources for everyone seeking to raise raising awareness about these conditions and to advocate for the creation of care capacity, notably through a leading-edge, patient-centred health care delivery system for people with these chronic, complex and environmentally-associated conditions.

 The blueprint for such a system has been developed.
 You can find it on this site, developed and validated in several key reports from study processes commissioned by Ontario’s Ministry of health.
 We invite you to explore the site and learn what has been developed and submitted prior to 2022.
 What you will not yet find are any reports of long-promised but long-ignored implementation.
 That has yet to be won.
 If you want to join the fight, visit CareNow Ontario (previously MEAO).

 We also issue a special invitation to visit, download and read the second edition of our major new research report, Putting the Chemicals Back into Chemical Sensitivity, written to refute the claim that these conditions – particularly but not only MCS – are anxiety disorders.
 This belief has recently been embodied in the conclusions of a major literature review released by the Quebec National Institute of Public Health.
 Our new substantive report disputes and refutes it, and provides readers with a rich offering of new research on MCS and ME.